EyalBrilling/IP_Template_For_Interviews/README.md

 # Internet Protocol Examples And Learn

-Get ready for your network programming interviews with example code for using IP. written in C for Unix.
+A project to help you refresh/learn your knowledge about The Internet Protocol and how to network program in Unix.

 Based on [https://beej.us/guide/bgnet/html](https://beej.us/guide/bgnet/html)